-For each contract, the Directors shall endeavor to make the contracted work as open as possible and shall ensure that proposed control of technical data is imposed when deemed necessary.
+For each contract, the Directors shall endeavor to make the contracted work as open as possible and shall ensure that control of technical data is imposed when deemed necessary.

 All CAPS personnel and visitors shall display identification badges.
 The badges will be color-coded to indicate the individual's status as a US Person or Foreign Person as defined by ITAR section 120.16.

 On a project by project basis, each authorized person shall sign a briefing statement that acknowledges the required access and distribution restrictions for the contract.
 A sample briefing statement is shown in Appendix B.

 The Document Control Manager shall catalog and maintain all original, signed briefing statements.

 The Document Control Manager shall prepare and maintain an access list that clearly identifies the contract and the authorized personnel; the access list shall be signed by the Director with cognizance over the contract.

 The Document Control Manager shall disseminate the access list to all authorized personnel on the contract, to confirm who is authorized to access data for the particular contract.